We don't just talk cars ... we teach how to buy them.

 The third-generation 4Runner was produced for the 1996 through 2002 model years.
 Its three available trims were base, SR5 and Limited.
 While having great looks, these 4Runners lack the power of the more current models.
 However, they still are excellent performers and hold their resale values very well because of it.

 The two available engines consist of a 150 horsepower 2.7 liter inline-4 and a 183 horsepower 3.4 liter V6.
 While not particularly powerful, these 4Runners still possess impressive off-road abilities as well as high Toyota build quality.
 These "older" used 4Runner models will still serve consumers well who are looking for a rugged and competent SUV with a solid reputation for reliability.

 Overall, and no surprise here, we think the 4Runner makes an excellent choice as a used midsize SUV purchase, particularly for those who may be doing at least some off-roading.

-There are actually several different ways to buy a used 4Runner at the lowest price, and even at wholesale.
-You can click on the links to each of the following methods to get the specific instructions.
+So lastly, there are actually several different ways to buy a used 4Runner at the lowest price, and even at wholesale.

 In addition, you can also try the public car auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.